nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 ### Add Jupyter notebooks feature to existing python code
 ![jupyter_notebook_py_file](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_py_file.png)
-As shown in the image above, just add `# %%` in the line above  your code to make it a jupyter notebook cell
+* As shown in the image above, just add `# %%` in the line above  your code to make it a jupyter notebook cell
+* The cell controls like Run Cell, Run Above will automatically displayed by Visual Studio Code

 <hr/>